fifth-postulate/finding-the-planets/book/src/finding/detrend.md

 We shall do this by providing the values of our approximation.

 There are numerous strategies for determining the trend in a sequence of data.
-Below you can find some we have selected for this workshop.
+Below you can find a strategy we have selected for this workshop.

 #### Weighted Trend
 With the notations from the preceding section the weighted trend algorithm is as